Boopathi1986/R/README.md.txt

 ## Repository Structure

+To access the dataset, click on the “github.zip” file available in the repository and then select “View raw” (highlighted in blue).
+The file will be downloaded automatically upon clicking.
-Download and unzip the `github.zip` file.
-After extraction, you will find the following folders and files organized as shown below:
+After downloading, unzip the github.zip file.
+Upon extraction, the following folders and files will be available and organized as shown below:

 github/
 ├── contactmap_inhouse_script/